pitastrudl/wekanwiki/Troubleshooting-Mail.md

 You can convert special characters of your password at https://www.url-encode-decode.com and copy converted characters to your password.

+## Check does your email server require authentication like username and password, like IBM Lotus

+If it does not require username and password, [don't include them in MAIL_URL](https://github.com/wekan/wekan/issues/2106).

 ## Config

 Mail configuration if done by settings of `MAIL_URL` & `MAIL_FROM` environment parameters.
 Way of setting is due your instalation method e.g. [snap](https://github.com/wekan/wekan-snap/wiki/Install#6-email-and-other-settings), in docker-compose.yml file etc.